AI agent memory: in-context, episodic, semantic, procedural

 |---|---|---|---|

-| CrewAI | SQLite3 for task outcomes (automatic) | ChromaDB RAG (automatic) | Medium - opinionated, limited override |
+| CrewAI | SQLite3 for task outcomes (automatic) | ChromaDB RAG (automatic) | Medium.
+Opinionated, limited override |

-| LangGraph | None - you wire it | Checkpointed state per thread | High - you control everything |
+| LangGraph | None.
+You wire it | Checkpointed state per thread | High.
+You control everything |

-| AutoGen | None | Conversation message list | Medium - external storage, developer-managed |
+| AutoGen | None | Conversation message list | Medium.
+External storage, developer-managed |

 Example: CrewAI memory init (SQLite + RAG)

-Two configuration gotchas that aren't in the headline example: (1) memory=True defaults to OpenAI embeddings - if OPENAI_API_KEY isn't set and no embedder= override is configured, the crew will run normally until the first memory operation, then fail mid-task.
+Two configuration gotchas that don't show up in the headline example.
+First, memory=True defaults to OpenAI embeddings, so the crew runs normally until the first memory operation and then fails mid-task if OPENAI_API_KEY isn't set and no embedder= override is configured.
 Pass embedder={"provider": "...", "config": {...}} explicitly for any non-OpenAI setup.
-(2) The local SQLite plus local ChromaDB combo doesn't tolerate parallel crews against the same storage well - concurrent writes surface as database is locked errors before they surface as slow queries.
-If you're running more than one crew worker, that pair is not the right backend.
+Second, the local-SQLite-plus-local-ChromaDB combo doesn't tolerate parallel crews well.
+Concurrent writes surface as database is locked errors long before they surface as slow queries.
+If you're running more than one crew worker, that pair isn't the right backend.

 # CrewAI 0.28.x - tested 2026-04-15